myzhang1029/chisel/README.md

     --ws-psk, An optional Pre-Shared Key for WebSocket upgrade.
-If this option is supplied but the client does not present the correct key in the HTTP header X-Chisel-PDK, the upgrade to WebSocket silently fails.
+If this option is supplied but the client does not present the correct key in the HTTP header X-Penguin-Psk, the upgrade to WebSocket silently fails.

     --tls-key, Enables TLS and provides optional path to a PEM-encoded TLS private key.
 When this flag is set, you must also set --tls-cert,